 - International fees

-You’ll prepare for the challenges of the ever-evolving global construction industry with a focus on the financial, planning and management aspects of a project life cycle.
-You’ll explore construction processes from inception and feasibility, design, contract and construction through to commissioning, maintenance, renewal and decommissioning.
+Our MSc in International Construction Management and Engineering will help you develop a “whole life” understanding of constructed facilities and infrastructure.
+We'll prepare you for the challenges of the ever-evolving global construction industry with a focus on the risk, planning and management aspects of the constructed life cycle.
+You’ll also explore construction processes from inception and feasibility, design, procurement and construction through to commissioning, maintenance, renewal and decommissioning.

 Why study at Leeds:

-- Advance your knowledge and skills in critical areas sought after in industry such as project management, strategic management in construction, procurement knowledge and financing.
+- Advance your knowledge and skills in critical areas sought after in industry such as project and construction management, risk management, procurement, sustainability and whole-life infrastructure management.